 (KTU ensemble "Nemunas" in Gifu, 2018; Azija LT archive)

 Theater troupe ``Dora``

-"Dora" Theater in Tokyo and its producer Kazumi Sakabe were the main initiators and the most important actors in fostering Japanese-Lithuanian theatrical relations.
+Dora Theater in Tokyo and its producer Kazumi Sakabe were the main initiators and the most important people in fostering early Japanese-Lithuanian theatrical relations.
 Kazumi Sakabe visited Lithuania in 1993 for the first time.
 This theater fostered the collaboration and exchanges of directors and actors from both countries.

 (poster of "Sempo Sugihara" performance; Japan Digital Theatre Archives)